ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 In this guide, I will teach you

 # Outline
-X - disclaimer
-X drave
+X Disclaimer
-X ghosts vs deities - know what you are
-X cemetaries - feel better right now
-X now what - meditation
+X Round 1: The Drave & the Dark Cloud
-X Supplementing - how spirits need to take care of themselves / nutrition  - self-care Our common enemies and how to destroy them / spirit war dark cloud - how to eliminate the dark cloud that seems to be following you around
+    dark cloud - how to eliminate the dark cloud that seems to be following you around
     - make your life easier
     - why the dark cloud is the enemy
+X Shock / Whiplash
+X Now What?
+Meditation
+X Ghosts vs Deities: know what you are
+X Ghosts, Possesion and their Shadow Society
+X Round 2 - Ghosts
+X Feel better _right now_: Supplementing - how spirits need to take care of themselves / nutrition  - self-care X You are supernatural beings with supernatural needs
-- why ghosts are the enemy
+- Round 3: Eliminate the Dark Cloud

+- Cemetary
-how to fight spirits that cannot be destroyed / spirit war torture prevention - how to protect your humans types of entities - about your kind and other kinds cemetaries deities
+- Our common enemies - and how to destroy them / spirit war
+- Torture Prevention - how to protect your humans
+- Audience
+- Deities
+    - Secret time!
+I wrote this book to deities
+    - We have to convince these people they are deities and there is a way to help people that doesn't mean breaking their backs
     - they're bending over backwards trying to make people happy and fix the problem but they aren't doing anything about the real problem because they don't know what the real problem is

-- We have to convince these people they are deities and there is a way to help people that doesn't mean breaking their backs
-- Shift changes
+- types of entities - about your kind and other kinds
+- how to fight spirits that cannot be destroyed / spirit war
 - Field test guide / homeless people
 - the good feeling
 - force multiply